hoontaeklee/bloght-Hugo/content/en/posts/Research_questions.md

-# Mountainous terrain into TBMs
+# Mountainous terrain effects on cycles

+> mountainous terrain, complex terrain, or topographic effect

 **Context**

+- The topographic effects on water and carbon cycles across various scales are uncertain.
-- Currently, the numerical world in TBMs is flat without mountains.
+- Currently, TBMs depict the numerical world as flat one. (**<-- really?**)
 - A large part of the forest ecosystem locates in mountainous regions.
 - The mountainous region has some different conditions with those of plain.
 - This discrepancy may cause uncertainties in simulations of TBMs

 **What is the mountainous terrain?**